Welcome to Fernhill Glass Studios.....

 Subtle shifts of light mirroring the play of water and a bright, palette, define much of Claude's work.
 Twenty-five years experience in the field of stained glass and 13 more at Portland's Uroboros Glass Studio melded a rare skill set.
 From aesthetics to glass chemistry, Kurtz expertly balances spontaneity and choice in creative use of color and shape.

-A class in glass blowing in 1990 ignited a porno more personal passion for hot glass work, which found him assisting his own teacher (Kyle Gribksov, Skamokawa, WA) by 1996.
+A class in glass blowing in 1989 ignited a more personal passion for hot glass work, which found him assisting his own teacher (Kyle Gribksov, Skamokawa, WA) by 1996.

 In 2000 Claude began a 10 year partnership running The Gorge Glashaus, a demonstration Studio and Gallery at McMenamins Edgefield in Troutdale.